vault-courier/vault-courier-examples/configure-pg-connection-example/README.md

 An example project using VaultCourier

 This example is part of the tutorial [understanding dynamic roles](https://swiftpackageindex.com/vault-courier/vault-courier/main/tutorials/documentation/understand-dynamic-roles), section 2.
+This CLI example tool, built with VaultCourier, is used to:

+- Enable the database secrets engine at a specified path in Vault or OpenBao, and
-It's a CLI client that enables the vault's database mount and creates a connection between Vault/OpenBao and a [Postgres](https://www.postgresql.org) database.
+- Configure a connection to a [Postgres](https://www.postgresql.org) database.

 ## Usage